DEV Community

 You stay in your workflow.
 The AI comes to you, not the other way around.

 Also, setup is dead simple.
-Some of the open source alternatives require UV package managers, config files, and a PhD in yak shaving just to get running.
+Some open-source alternatives require UV package managers, config files, and a PhD in yak shaving just to get running.
 I wanted something that installs in five minutes and just works.

-Others generate on their own way files full of triangles and millions of vertices -> super bad wireframe and topology.
+Others generate files full of triangles and millions of vertices, which usually means a bad wireframe and painful topology cleanup.

 Let me be honest because I hate when people oversell their tools.